 6. Payment terms

 (1) The valid fees at the time the contract is entered into apply.
 The fee is based on usage and is due in advance at the beginning of the selected contract period.
 The customer may select from among the payment methods offered for the specific country during the ordering process.
-By registering and selecting a method of payment by either direct debit, credit card, PayPal or Bitcoin, the customer agrees that the provider may charge their bank account or PayPal account or credit card or Bitcoin account in advance with the relevant sums.
+By registering and selecting a method of payment by either direct debit or credit card, the customer agrees that the provider may charge their bank account or credit card in advance with the relevant sums.
 The customer will receive a receipt by email.

-(2) The provider has the right to reserve a small sum of money at the start of the contract on the credit card account, PayPal account or Bitcoin account or to charge it to the bank account in order to enable authentication of the customer.
+(2) The provider has the right to reserve a small sum of money at the start of the contract on the credit card account or to charge it to the bank account in order to enable authentication of the customer.
 The customer will be given separate notification of this in the registration process.

 (3) The provider is entitled to increase the fees at the end of the contract term and at the start of the next contract term, subject to the following conditions: